-Your quarterly bonus is figured with many things in mind, one being attendance.
+Your quarterly bonus is figured with many things in mind, like being on time and your attendance.
+If you clock in more than 5 minutes past your scheduled time it will count against your bonus.

-The scale the center we will use for attendance is as follows
+The scale the center will use for attendance and lateness is as follows

-- 0-1 Days no Deduction

-- 2-4 Days \$10.00 Deduction

-- 5-7 Days \$15.00 Deduction

-- 8-10 Days \$25.00 Deduction
+- 0-1 Call ins and or late clocking in no Deduction - 2-4 Call ins and or late clocking in \$25.00 Deduction - 5-7 Call ins and or late clocking in \$50.00 Deduction - 8-9 Call ins and or late clocking in \$75.00 Deduction